threefoldtech/info_grid/src/documentation/system_administrators/pulumi/pulumi_deployment_details.md

           size: 2
 ```

 The deployment can be linked to a network using `network_name` and can have virtual machines in the `vms` section, and disks in the `disks` section.
-The disk can be linked and mounted in the VM if `disk_name` is used in the `mounts` section of the VM.
+The disk can be linked and mounted in the VM if `name` is used in the `mounts` section of the VM.

 We also specify a couple of essential properties, like how many virtual cores, how much memory, what FList to use, and the environment variables in the `env_vars` section.